jim-easterbrook/Photini/README.rst

 -------------

 .. warning::
-   This program is still under development.
-   It is already usable but, like all other software, it has bugs.
+   This program is still under development and, like all other software, it has bugs.
    Before using it be sure to back up all your photographs (you do this anyway, right?) as I can't guarantee you won't accidentally damage them.

-Photini's documentation is a work in progress, but you can read what's been written so far at http://photini.readthedocs.io/.
+Photini's documentation is at http://photini.readthedocs.io/.
+It includes detailed installation instructions and a full user manual.

 .. _readme-getting_help: